The Painful Truth About Anesthesia Errors

 Anesthesia makes possible the painless performance of medical procedures that would otherwise cause severe or intolerable pain.
 As beneficial as anesthesia is, there is always some level of risk involved with any procedure requiring it.
 Its improper use can cause severe or fatal damage.
 When an anesthesiologist fails to provide a proper standard of care, he or she can be held accountable for any resulting injuries.

-Crandall & Pera Law’s team of medical malpractice attorneys and Registered Nurses has helped patients and their families receive compensation for anesthesia errors that caused them significant injury.
+Crandall & Pera Law’s team of medical malpractice attorneys and registered nurses has helped patients and their families obtain maximum compensation for anesthesia errors that caused them significant injury.
 Now let us help you.
-Our lawyers serve clients in and around Chagrin Falls, Chesterland, Columbus, Cleveland, and Cincinnati, Ohio.

 - An incomplete medical history is taken, with the result that important information about the patient’s health and allergies is unknown.
 This can be disastrous if the patient has an allergic reaction to some component of the anesthetic and goes into shock, or has a heart or liver problem made worse by the drug.